4.18. Appliance uprade to Version 3#

-The Appliance version 3.x is based on Debian Buster.
+The appliance (SVA) version 3.x is based on Debian Buster.
 There is no direct update path for the appliance operating system.
 Earlier versions of SVA (<2.3.x) require a fresh installation.
 This will change LinOTP 2 to version 3.
 In addition, the change is made to Python 3.
-The backup restore feature of the appliance is used to migrate all necessary data (including configuration and token management) from the old computer to the new computer.
+The backup restore feature of the appliance is used to migrate the configuration and data in the LinOTP database from the old computer to the new computer.
 For customizations that were done in the shell (freeradius, apache2 and custom) additional steps are needed.
-This guide describes all Steps required for a smooth transition to the current version of the Appliance.
+This guide describes all the steps required for a smooth transition to the current version of the appliance.

 steps to take: